GabrielSlima/blog/articles/clean-code-clean-systems.md

         inside the application or sytstem, literally duplicated in other parts.
     </p>
     <p>
-        I have a experience to share with about this kind of scenario.
+        I have an experience to share with you about this kind of scenario.
 I worked in a modularized Java project with around 8-9 modules.
-The modules where supposed to be Microservice but this is a topic for another article.
+The modules were supposed to be Microservice but this is a topic for another article.
     </p>
     <p>
-        The point is that one of the modules was a <i>log</i> module.
-As you can guess, it was the module that group elements responsible for the logs of the entire system.
+        The point is that one of the modules was a <i>log module</i>.
+As you can guess, it was the module that was supposed to group elements responsible for the logs of the entire application.
     </p>
     <p>
-        This <i>log module</i> was supposed to provide interfaces for logStreams.
-Basically the logs where put into a Kafka Topic and store into Elasticsearch indexes based on their type (trace, business rules and so on) by the Logstash.
+        This <i>log module</i> was supposed to provide interfaces for log streams.
+        Basically the logs where put into a Kafka Topic and then stored into Elasticsearch indexes based on their type (trace, business rules and so on) by the Logstash.
     </p>
     <p>
-        Due to some performance problems (this can be another article too) the team decided to prioritize a new requirement for logStreaming.
-Choose which "Microservice" to produce log streams and what type of log streams to produce.
+        Due to some performance problems (this can be another article too) the team decided to prioritize a new requirement for log streaming.
+Disable/Enable log streams and the possibility of choosing which "Microservice" to produce log streams and what type of log streams to produce.
     </p>
     <p>